zedlopez/ifm/Writing with Inform.md

 ^^{containment+rel+} ^^{containment+relcat+} ^^{regional-containment+rel+} ^^{regional-containment+relcat+} ^^{indirect containment} ^^{containment+rel+: indirect} ^^{regions+kind+: things in regions} ^^{regions+kind+: regional containment} ^^{rooms+kind+: grouping into regions}

 What does "in" mean?
-It's worth just a brief diversion to cover this, because "in" has two subtly different meanings.
+The literal answer is that it means containment, that is, `X is in Y` means that Y contains X. Containment is an idea which is itself a little complicated to unravel, though.

-**Meaning 1.** Usually, if X is "in" Y then this is because of containment.
-If Y contains X, then X is said to be in Y. A croquet ball is "in" a croquet box, which is "in" the Summerhouse.
+**Meaning 1.** Usually, if X is "in" Y then this is because Y is either a room or a container, and X is immediately inside it.
+A croquet ball is "in" a croquet box, which is "in" the Summerhouse.
 This is the standard meaning, and is the one which happens if we write something like:

 	The croquet ball is in the box.